atomicdata-dev/atomic-data-browser/data-browser/README.md

 - **Creating views** for new types of Resources should be done in `/views`.
 Check the README.md in that folder.
 - **Fetching & processing** is done in this order.
 The UI renders some component that uses `useResource`, and passes a `subject` URL.
 This is probably first the one that's shown in the navigation bar.
 This resource is fetched (unless it's already in the store) as a `JSON-AD` object, after which it is put in the Store without any changes.
 The Parser does not perform validation checks - that would make the application slower.
 After the resource is added to the store, subscribers (users of that resource, such as Components with the `useResource` hook) will be notified of changes.
 The component will re-render, and the props can now be used.
 - **Accessing the store from the browser console** can be done in develop mode in your browser with the global `store` object.
+- **Forms** use the various value hooks (e.g. `useString`) for maintaining actual resource state.
+When the form input changes, the new value will be `.set()` on the `Resource`, and this will throw an error if there is a validation error.
+These should be catched by passing an error handler to the `useString` hook.

 ## Directory structure